Skip to main content

 How does the actor handle anti-bot defenses?

-AliExpress uses Akamai Bot Manager + IP-reputation checks.
-Thirdwatch's actor uses HTTP + residential proxy + Alibaba's _init_data_ JSON extraction (data embedded in window._dida_config_._init_data_, not Next.js).
+AliExpress uses the site's CDN protection Bot Manager + IP-reputation checks.
+Thirdwatch's actor uses Lightweight HTTP path + Alibaba's `_init_data_` JSON extraction (data embedded in `window._dida_config_._init_data_`, not Next.js).
 Production-tested with 95%+ success rate.
 Sustained polling rate: 100 products/hour per proxy IP.

 Can I detect rising-product trends for dropshipping?